PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 D
 ~
-    - “Modified-D” has third and fourth fingers touching the the thumb to create the body of the D (As opposed to baseline “D”, which makes the body of the D using only the middle finger and tucks fingers 3 & 4 against palm).
+    - “Modified-D” has fingers 2, 3 & 4 creating the body of the D (as opposed to baseline “D”, which makes the body of the D using only the middle finger and tucks fingers 3 & 4 against palm).

 E
 ~